zyla/hint/README.md

 expressions and even coerce them into values.
 The library is thread-safe and type-safe (even the coercion of expressions to values).

-It is, esentially, a huge subset of the GHC API wrapped in a simpler API.
+It is, essentially, a huge subset of the GHC API wrapped in a simpler API.

 ### Example